OpenChannelSSD/documentation/docs/gettingstarted.md

 After which it can be used to manage your LightNVM devices.

-# Initialize using null_nvm driver
+# Initialize using null_blk driver
 Instantiate the module with the following parameters

-`queue_mode=2 gb=4 nr_devices=1 nvm_enable=1 nvm_num_channels=1`
+`use_lightnvm=1 gb=4`

-That will instantiate the LightNVM driver with a 4GB SSD, with a single channel.
+That will instantiate the LightNVM driver with a 4GB SSD.
 You can see that it was instantiated by checking the kernel log.

 `dmesg |grep nvm`